typegoose/auto-increment/README.md

 This option is optional, default is to increment by `1`

-## Notes

-* Please dont add comments with `+1` or something like that, use the Reactions
-* `npm run doc` generates all documentation for all files that can be used as modules (is used for github-pages)
-* `npm run doc:all` generates documentation even for internal modules

 ### AutoIncrementID - Options

 The options can only be one single object